Forced fatherhood: Mythology and religion

 In Ancient Greek Mythology, Myrrha fell in love with her father Cinyras and tricked him into having sexual intercourse with her ("climb[ed] into his bed one dark night, when her nurse had made him too drunk to realize what he was doing").
 She was transformed into a myrrh tree and gave birth to their son Adonis.

 The Osiris myth of Egyptian mythology describes how Nephthys, the childless twin sister of Isis, tricked Isis' husband Osiris into fathering a child (Anubis) with her either by pretending to be Isis or by getting Osiris drunk.
 After his birth, Anubis was raised by Isis.
 At a later point in time, Isis reassembled the body of the murdered Osiris, and succeeded in becoming pregnant with Horus from the seed of Osiris.

 In Plato's Symposium, Penia, the goddess of poverty, conceives Eros with Poros after "Poros who was the worse for nectar—there was no wine in those days—went into the garden of Zeus and fell into a heavy sleep".

 The idea of demons haunting people in their sleep can be found in Jewish and Christian mythology (see Lilith).
 They feed on the life energy of sleeping people with whom they mate at night.
 A succubus steals the semen of the sleeping man unnoticed, who can only remember it the next day in the form of a dream.
 During the early modern witch hunts, sexual intercourse with the devil was regarded as an act deliberately desired by a warlock or a witch, with the devil appearing to men in the form of a succubus and women as an incubus.
 The Malleus Maleficarum describes how the succubus changed after coitus and, unnoticed by the man, how its semen was then used in the form of an incubus to impregnate a woman.

-The Bible, Lot is deceived by his daughters into fathering children with them.
+In the Bible, Lot is deceived by his daughters into fathering children with them.
 Tamar deceives her father-in-law Judah into having sexual intercourse with her by pretending to be a prostitute.
 When Judah discovers that Tamar is pregnant he prepares to have her killed, but recants and confesses when he finds out that he is the father.